-One and a half year old Ali Dawabshah was killed during the attack, while Ahmed’s father, Saad, and mother, Riham, died from their injuries in the following weeks.
-Ahmed’s grandfather, Hussein Dawabsheh welcomed the campaign, saying that “this is the opportunity to thank all those behind this campaign.
+One and a half year old Ali Dawabsha was killed during the attack, while Ahmed’s father, Saad, and mother, Riham, died from their injuries in the following weeks.
+Ahmed’s grandfather, Hussein Dawabsha welcomed the campaign, saying that “this is the opportunity to thank all those behind this campaign.
 We are proud of such people who support us.”

 The campaign will pay for Ahmed’s medical treatment and rehabilitation, will support his extended family, and provide funds for education and assistance for Ahmed in the future.
 Another important aim of the campaign is to send out the message that Israeli Judaism’s way is one of pleasantness and mutual respect, not of extremism and zealotry.